 What are Spider Veins?

-Spider veins develop when blood begins to pool within small veins close to the skin due to damaged or weakened valves.
-These valve’s job is to keep blood flowing in the right direction, but when they fail, the vein begins to dilate and become visible through the skin, forming what we call spider veins.
-Spider veins are most commonly found on the legs, and although they affect both sexes, they are found most frequently in women.
-While the legs are the most common area patients experience spider veins, they may also appear on the cheeks and nose.
-These facial spider veins occur as a result of aging and sun exposure.
+Spider veins form when blood pools in small veins near the skin’s surface due to damaged or weakened valves.
+These valves are responsible for ensuring blood flows in the correct direction, but when they fail, the veins dilate and become visible, creating spider veins.
+Commonly found on the legs, spider veins can affect both men and women, though they are more frequent in women.
+In addition to the legs, spider veins may also appear on the cheeks and nose, often due to aging or sun exposure.

 spider-vein-service-1